 When to Use a Fire Extinguisher

 Although home fire extinguishers are only meant for small fires, they may be best when the fire is too large to safely smother by any of the above means.
-Remember that even a fire that seems controllable can put out very high levels of heat, up to 600 degrees Farenheit, making it extremely hazardous to get to close to them.
-You skin could be scorched, and you lungs could be severely damaged by breathing in super-heated air.
+Remember that even a fire that seems controllable can put out very high levels of heat, up to 600 degrees Fahrenheit, making it extremely hazardous to get too close to them.
+Your skin could be scorched, and your lungs could be severely damaged by breathing in super-heated air.
 Since a fire extinguisher can be used from around 10 feet away, they may be a safer choice for some larger, but not out of control, fires.
 Regardless, a home extinguisher is only good for around one minute of use, and although this actually is a lot, it does not give you the power of the fire department!
-You must remain calm and use your judgement if a fire ever occurs in your home.
-If in doubt, leave it to your fire fighters.
+You must remain calm and use your judgment if a fire ever occurs in your home.
+If in doubt, leave it to your firefighters.

 Test Your Fire Extinguisher!

 Modern fire extinguishers, most often, are meant to be used and then recycled.
 They are not refilled by the user.
 Many of us may have had a fire extinguisher on hand for many years and never had to use it.
 If your fire extinguisher is rated an A, B, and C fire extinguisher, it will contain a pressurized powder.
 This powder will not really "expire" but it will settle over time and cake together at the bottom of the unit.
 If this happens, the unit would not work when you needed it to.
 However, all you need to do is periodically turn the extinguisher upside down and upright again several times to "fluff" the powder and prevent it from being caked.
 You extinguisher should have a gauge at the top indicating how full it is.
 As long as this gauge is in the green, your unit should be fine.
 Still, you may want to test your fire extinguisher, periodically.

 Basic Fire Extinguisher Use for Home Cooking Fires